 2020 – Shoe4Africa plans to ground break on the new Shoe4Africa Juli Anne Perry Children’s Cancer Hospital to address the travesty that 9/10 kids diagnosed with cancers are dying in East & Central Africa.
 The Sidekick foundation pledges to build a Children’s 50-bed burns unit on site.
 This promises to make the Shoe4Africa campus the biggest center in Africa for treating the sick child.

 2021 – Over 750,000 kids have been treated since opening in 2015.
 Our wards are full.
 The new cancer hospital is truly needed.
 December 24th is the date set for the groundbreaking.
 Our 6th school opens in Nandi County.

 2022 – Work begins as we start building our first ever young girls empowerment club – think of a Boys & Girls American type club but focusing on girls aged six to sixteen.
 In December, we passed the millionth patient treated at our hospital since 2015.
+Four of the six four major marathon winners come to celebrate with the kids, and they donate a new trampoline!
 Also, 5,629,000 meals provided to hungry mouths since 2015, and a total of17,200 kids taught at our schools.

 The first school we built; The Shoe4Africa Martin Lel Secondary School